The Whitby Lad / Botany Bay / The Boston Burglar

 Recently the gift of a CD of Delia Murphy from Bob Davenport brought the memories of the whole thing flooding back.
 She was loved by Mam's Grandma who loved The Spinning Wheel, the closest thing you got to a “hit” in the fifties.
 The Dominic Behan connection comes from being on tour with the Watersons in the sixties, it was one of his favourite songs.

 Pilgrims' Way sang this song as Boston City in 2016 on their Fellside CD Red Diesel.
-They commented in their liner notes:
+They noted:

 Breaking the law leads to 21 years gainful employment for a young layabout.
 We're grateful to the Department of Work and Pensions for their interpretation of this salutary tale.